 This is an abridged version of an article that appeared today on the CrisisResponsePro paid subscription portal.
 (CrisisResponsePro subscribers can access the full version by clicking here.
 ID and password are required.)
 To take advantage of all of the content, data, and collaborative resources CrisisResponsePro has to offer, contact us at (800) 497-1737, firstname.lastname@example.org, or crisisresponsepro.com/signup.

 This is an excerpt from CrisisResponsePro founder James F. Haggerty’s new book, Chief Crisis Officer: Structure and Leadership for Effective Communications Response (ABA Publishing).
 We will post other excerpts to the Knowledge Exchange periodically.
-In this section, Haggerty discusses two types of crises.
+In this section, Haggerty discusses why organizations aren’t better at doing crisis communications.

 Why aren’t companies more skilled at crisis communications?
 In my experience, hubris is certainly one reason.